vanzasetia/personal-website/src/blogs/fake-projects.md

 Another story, when I was on an interview through a video call, a hiring manager, a guy sitting at his desk with a casual shirt, asked me while looking at my resume on his computer screen, "Are these client projects?"
 I said, "No, they are not.
 They are projects from a learning platform called [Frontend Mentor](https://www.frontendmentor.io/profile/vanzasetia)."
 He replied immediately, "So there are no real projects, right?"
 I answered, "Yes, that is true."

 At that time, I was feeling very proud of myself that I was a great web developer.
 That feeling was great, but wrong.
 To think that **fake** projects can make me a great web developer was a mistake.
-I am not proud to share this with you.
-But I hope you can learn something from my mistake.

 Now, if you are new to web development and feel stagnant, you need to make a real project.
 Learn from people who are working in the industry, not just from a person who is only making courses and YouTube videos.